 Pneumonia in a lamb lungs, showing the distinct line of demarcation.

-Disposition: Condemn the lungs. at ante mortem.
-The sheepwill be its the its As the disease progresses a t and canat post mortem
+Disposition: Condemn the lungs.

+Pneumonia in the live animal at ante mortem

+In mild cases of pneumonia the animal will be coughing, have difficulty breathing, and may suffer from shivering fits.
+In cases with severe infection the animal will have a severe cough, may be feverish, breathing short, quick pants and will be physically weak.
+The sheep’s neck will be outstretched, its nostrils dilated and the sides of its chest lifting.
+As the disease progresses a thin watery nasal discharge appears and can become thick, whitish and purulent.

+Pneumonia at post mortem

+Acute Pneumonia